Charles D. Luckey: Personal

 As a graduate of Phillips Exeter Academy, Luckey has often commented that his time at Exeter was the most intellectually formative of his life and the place where he gained appreciation for the importance of sustainable resilience, the ability to agreeably disagree, and the power of strategic empathy.
 Luckey is married to the former Julie Marie Fisher of Greensboro, North Carolina, and has three children and three granddaughters.
 He currently resides in North Carolina and remains aggressively engaged in a wide variety of activities and operations.
 He writes and posts regularly on matters regarding his profound concern with America's challenges to include: our current political dysfunction, our eroding confidence in our ability to govern ourselves or to embrace the common good, and our weakening of commitment to the rule of law.
-He has often characterized our time as "The Age of Epistemic Warfare" and regularly publishes a column in The Pilot, a independently owned and operated newspaper in Moore County, North Carolina.
+He has often characterized our time as "The Age of Epistemic Warfare" and regularly publishes a column in The Pilot, an independently owned and operated newspaper in Moore County, North Carolina.
+He is a full-time student at Wake Forest University's School of Divinity where he is in pursuit of a Masters of Divinity degree.

 In the 2024 United States presidential election, Luckey endorsed Kamala Harris.